Purpose of this exercise

 • Legacy stack Node.js + Express 3.2.4, MongoDB (mongoskin), Socket.io 0.9.14, Sencha Touch (Ext JS mobile) compiled client, Google OAuth — port 3000.
 Runs in Docker with platform: linux/amd64 required for Apple Silicon.

 • Rewrite stack Node.js + Express 5, Socket.io 4, MongoDB driver v6, React 19 + Vite 6 + Tailwind v4, Google OAuth.
-Server on port 3001, client dev server on port 5173.
-Both run simultaneously in Docker alongside the legacy stack.
+Server on port 3001, client on port 5173 (served via Caddy on the cloud server).

 • Key bug fixed Stale device cookie: middleware/device.js trusted the browser's device cookie without verifying the document existed in MongoDB.
 After a volume wipe, the cookie pointed to a deleted device, causing group.js to find 0 active sockets and throw "No participants have joined."
 Fix: middleware now verifies the device in DB before trusting the cookie; falls back to creating a new one.
 Socket updateOne also uses upsert: true.